 However, if you are using non-synthetic engine oil for a while, changing it on time, and your vehicle manufacturer does not require you to change it, we recommend you to continue using the non-conventional engine oil.

 Who are we?

-Aloha Carwash and Lube is a trusted and honest family-owned auto repair shop serving everyone located in Allen, Texas.
+Aloha Lube is a trusted and honest family-owned auto repair shop serving everyone located in Allen, Texas.
 Here, we strive towards giving our customers excellent service and best quality work without having to worry about any kind of dishonesty for extra parts or extended labor hours in order to scam you.
 Established back in 2017, our Allen car service experts offer full transparency to all our customers.